 Image: Viewing all tables in the example_wp630 database.

 Among others, you can see the number of rows in each table, as well as the table’s size.
-If your database has become rather large you could use this information to quickly see which tables contain the most data.
+If your database has become rather large then you can use this view to quickly find the largest tables.

 You can select a table by clicking on its name.
-Doing so will open the Browse tab, which shows all the fields in the table.
-In the below screenshot we have selected the wp2a_users table, which contains just one row.
+Doing so opens the Browse tab, which shows all the fields in the table.
+In the below screenshot I selected the wp2a_users table, which contains just one row.